littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v3.3.1 (12-10-21) - Backend Fixes/Updates
+-Changed some localization to use keys rather than user-facing text.
+-Created NPC namelist so "Lesser Names Patch" won't let NPC-only govs go nameless.
+-Democratic and Oligarchic initial rulers that get voted out should have a leader class to change careers into rather than vanishing (so long as this feature works...)
+-Revised election weights in all electoral governments to have more vanilla values (some were downright weird).

 v3.3 (12-05-21) - Civic Improvements 4
 -Colonial Fiefs now has a policy that allows for pops to migrate and start new vassal empires.
 -Added three new "advanced" mutually-exclusive and antagonistic starting-only civics focused on the idea of cultures that specialized in different domains of knowledge.
 Any non-gestalt empire can start with them.